Josef Newgarden goes back-to-back at Indy 500 with dramatic finish | TSN

 “I'm proud to have finished but disappointed in myself,” said Larson, who has a two-year deal with Arrow McLaren and Hendrick Motorsports for Indy and could return in 2025.

-Scott Dixon of Chip Ganassi Racing finished third as the highest-finishing Honda driver and was followed by Alexander Rossi, O'Ward's teammate at Arrow McLaren Racing.
+Dixon was followed by Alexander Rossi, O'Ward's teammate at Arrow McLaren Racing.
 Chevrolet took three of the top four spots.

 A first-lap crash took out Ericsson, the 2022 winner, Tom Blomqvist and Pietro Fittipaldi as three Honda drivers failed to complete a lap.
 In all, Honda drivers finished in the final seven spots.